alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 When a team member leaves or stops working on a project, your org manager must revoke that team member’s access rights.
 Your org manager does this by [removing all of that team member’s user roles within the team’s spaces](/#remove-users-from-a-space).

-If the team member has an org role such as org manager or billing manager, you will also need to remove that team member's roles from all of your orgs.
+If the team member has an org role such as org manager or billing manager, either the other org manager or the GOV.UK PaaS team must use the [GOV.UK PaaS admin tool](https://admin.cloud.service.gov.uk) to also remove that team member's user roles from the team’s org:

-Use the GOV.UK PaaS admin tool to remove all of the team member’s user roles within the team’s org:

 1. Sign into the [GOV.UK PaaS admin tool](https://admin.cloud.service.gov.uk).
 1. Select the appropriate org.